/ seo-glossary / What is Googlebot? SEO Guide for Beginners

 Learn what Googlebot means in SEO, why it matters, and how to optimize your site for Google's crawler.

-Googlebot is Google's web crawling bot that automatically discovers, crawls, and indexes web pages so they can appear in Google's search results.
-It is the automated software that visits your site, reads your content, follows your links, and reports back to Google's index.
-Without Googlebot visiting your pages, they will never show up when people search on Google.
+Googlebot is the generic name for Google's two main web crawlers that discover, crawl, and process web pages so they can appear in Google Search results.
+Google's own documentation defines the two types as Googlebot Smartphone, a mobile crawler that simulates a user on a mobile device, and Googlebot Desktop, which simulates a desktop user.
+It is the automated software that visits your site, reads your content, follows your links, and feeds Google's index.
+Without Googlebot processing your pages, they will never show up when people search on Google.

 Why Googlebot Matters for SEO